andwn/marsdev/README.md

 If you wish to change the location of either, use an export command like this:
  - `export MARS_INSTALL_DIR=/path/to/mars`

-Also by default, the GNU toolchain source packages are downloaded from a mirror I host.
-You can specify to grab them from the official GNU/Sourceware servers instead with `USE_MARS_MIRROR=false`.

 ---

-You have 3 options for building GCC:
+You have 2 options for building GCC:
- - `make m68k-toolchain` - C support only, without Newlib
+ - `make m68k-toolchain` - Without Newlib
- - `make m68k-toolchain-newlib` - C support only, with Newlib
+ - `make m68k-toolchain-newlib` - With Newlib
- - `make m68k-toolchain-full` - C and C++ support, with Newlib

 For 32X, the `sh` toolchain must also be built.
 The options are the same, swapping out `m68k` in the commands above with `sh`.